stefanrueger/urboot/docs/makeoptions.md

    Alternatively, `GCCROOT`, the directories with the binaries of the toolchain, can be specified directly; the default is `./avr-toolchain/$(TOOLVER)/bin/`.

-   Below a comparison table that has been compiled from different toolchain versions.
+   Below is a comparison table that has been compiled from different toolchain versions.
 Urboot is the one where the `Makefile` automatically selects between the available ones in this repository, and with rare exceptions the best choice.
 Later versions tend to have larger code still.